© Stephanie Mercier

 |

-Since the vervet monkeys here are sharing their habitat with humans, we are closely collaborating with the residents living in Simbithi eco-estate.
+Since the vervet monkeys here are sharing their habitat with humans, we are closely collaborating with the residents living in Simbithi.
 The citizen science approach presents a significant part in our research, and we are truly thankful to have so many interested and collaborative people involved.
 This cooperation takes form in a variety of ways.
-First, through a WhatsApp group where we receive multiple data points daily from inhabitants and their monkey sightings.
-This offers us detailed information on the monkeys ranging routines and behaviours through the entire estate, giving us an idea about the number of groups present and the evolution of the whole population’s demography etc. Thanks to the active involvement of Simbithi residents, we can build up a large data base including data points and frequencies, we researchers alone couldn’t achieve.
-Second, by allowing us to walk near their properties and observe what happens there enable us to collect detailed ad libitum natural observations.
-Finally, through questionnaires we collect detailed data on the interactions between residents and the wildlife living around their property.
-This will help us to investigate what attracts monkeys to specific houses and what repel them from others, hopefully leading to useful advice in order to improve human-wildlife conflicts here and in South Africa.
+First, through a WhatsApp group where we receive multiple data points daily from inhabitants and their monkeys' sightings.
+This offers us detailed information on the monkeys ranging routines and behaviours through the entire estate, giving us an idea about the number of troops present and the evolution of the whole population’s demography.
+Thanks to the active involvement of Simbithi's residents, we can build up a large database including data points and frequencies, that researchers alone couldn’t achieve.
+Second, by allowing us to walk near their properties: observing what happens there enable us to collect detailed ad libitum natural observations.
+Finally, through questionnaires we collected detailed data on the interactions between residents and the wildlife living around their property.
+This helps us to investigate what attracts monkeys to specific houses and what repel them from others, hopefully leading to useful advice in order to improve human-wildlife conflicts here and in South Africa.

 |